zb-ss/ec2-ssh/CONTRIBUTING.md

 ## Code of Conduct
 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 For now, please be respectful and constructive in all interactions.

+## License
+By contributing to EC2-SSH, you agree that your contributions will be licensed under its MIT License.

 Thank you for your contribution!